Sam-Max/rcmltb/README.md

 - Mirror batch up to 100 files at once from Telegram to cloud (private or public channel)
 - Zip/Unzip from Telegram to cloud
 - Leech files and folders from cloud to Telegram.
+- Extract and Zip files for leech and mirror.
 - Copy from cloud to cloud.
 - File manager for clouds (delete and calculate size)
 - Telegram button menus to interact with clouds.